There can be more than one.

 Even if you don’t have a Facebook account, they can use any information they know or are able to find to make their fake account look more like the real you.

-And, to be extra clear, since it’s not using your email address, it’s not your account, and you do not have control over it — even if everything in that account looks to be like you.
-The best you can do is hope Facebook will help and warn your friends there’s a fake ‘you’ on Facebook.
+And, to be extra clear, since it’s not using your email address, it’s not your account, and you have no control over it — even if everything in that account looks to be like you.
+The best you can do is report the imposter account, hope Facebook will help, and warn your friends there’s a fake ‘you’ on Facebook.

 You should definitely contact Facebook; they have a Report an Impostor Account page.

 If it starts to cross the line into illegal activity, defamation, or worse, you can try to contact law enforcement.
 (Just be forewarned that law enforcement has little time for this type of thing, and often very little expertise.)